-This guest post is written by Graham Robertson who currently works as an operations Team Leader for a global online travel company and devotes an obsessive amount of time to following current travel news and trends.
-You can follow Graham at his blog, Project Wander, or via Twitter at @Grayum_Ian.
+This guest post is written by Graham Robertson who worked as an operations Team Leader for a global online travel company and devotes an obsessive amount of time to following current travel news and trends.

 Its hard to go online these days without seeing someone talking about social media, or more specifically, how it can transform the way we do business with our customers.
 It’s true, social media can be a powerful tool from a marketing, sales and customer service perspective, but with all the “Gurus” and “Experts” popping up it’s more important than ever to take what we hear with a grain of salt.
 We’re all students in this new discipline and it’s important we share as much with each other as possible.
 In that spirit, I’d like to share a few things I’ve picked up so far and leave you with a couple of actionable social media marketing techniques.